-II.
-Qualifications for the Degree
+I. Qualifications for the degree

-The Senatus Academicus may admit a candidate for the Degree of Doctor of Medicine in recognition of a corpus of work of a professional standard attained over an extended period of no fewer than ten years, containing original and significant contributions to the advancement of knowledge and learning which has given the candidate international distinction in their particular field.
+The Senatus Academicus may admit a candidate for the research degree of Doctor of Medicine (M.D.) in recognition of a corpus of work of a professional standard attained over an extended period of no fewer than ten years, containing original and significant contributions to the advancement of knowledge and learning which has given the candidate international distinction in their particular field.